 Canyon Road Summer Walk

-The Canyon Road Summer Walk is back for a second year!
-The first Wednesdays of each glorious summer month, join the community for an engaging amble, complete with food, music, arts & crafts, to celebrate summer and the rich artistic and cultural heritage of Santa Fe's historic Canyon Road.
+The Canyon Road Summer Walk is back for a third year!
+The first Wednesdays (from 5 to 8 pm) of each glorious summer month, join the community for an engaging amble, complete with food, music, arts & crafts, to celebrate summer and the rich artistic and cultural heritage of Santa Fe's historic Canyon Road.

 Pancakes on the Plaza

-Kick off your Fourth of July celebration at the annual Pancakes on the Plaza.
+Kick off your Fourth of July celebration and 250 years at the annual Pancakes on the Plaza, from 7 am to 3 pm.
 Enjoy a crowd-pleasing tasty breakfast among thousands of locals and visitors alike.
 Then peruse the car show, the juried arts and crafts booths, and the make sure the kiddos take advantage of the activities provided by the Santa Fe Children's Museum.
 The great live entertainment on the gazebo will keep things festive.
-Later in the day, travel to the southside of town for a FREE City of Santa Fourth of July celebration at the Santa Fe Place Mall with live, local music from various bands, food trucks, and a "professional high-altitude, safely launched fireworks display to mark the birth of our nation."
+Get your tix today!
+Beginning at 4pm, travel to the FREE City of Santa Fourth of July celebration at its new venue Franklin E. Miles Park with live, local music from various bands, food trucks, a drone show (400 of 'em), and, of course, fireworks!
 There's plenty of room for everyone with free parking, too.
 Bring your festive spirit and your dancing shoes!
+Click here to sign up for details and updates.
+The event winds down at 10:30 pm.

 Just a quick and scenic 20 minutes from downtown Santa Fe at El Ranchos de las Golondrias, enjoy with the Santa Fe Wine Festival, where you can sample the handmade New Mexican wines from independent vintners from around the state—yup, we don't just grow chile.
 In fact, the first wine grapes grown in the United States were grown in New Mexico and winemaking here dates back to the early 17th century.
 To accompany that glass of grape, there are delicious foods from regional vendors, you can buy local arts and crafts, and you can dance to entertainment throughout the day at the longest-running wine festival in Santa Fe.